beejjorgensen/bgnet0/src/bgnet0_part_1500_udp.md

 Well, the performance gain is notable, so that's a draw.

-There are basically two circumstances you would use UDP:
+There are a number of circumstances you would use UDP:

 1. If you don't care if you lose a few packets.
 If you're transmitting voice or video or even game frame information, it might be OK to drop